dqops/dqo/docs/working-with-dqo/daily-monitoring-of-data-quality.md

 ![Navigating to the check editor](https://dqops.com/docs/images/working-with-dqo/daily-monitoring-of-data-quality/navigate-to-the-check-editor2.png){ loading=lazy; width="1200px" }

-The table with data quality checks contains a list of checks divided into different data quality subcategories that you can expand and collapse by clicking on an arrow.
-[Learn more about the different check subcategories.](../dqo-concepts/definition-of-data-quality-checks/index.md)

 The right side of the table allows setting different threshold levels (severity levels).
 [Learn more about threshold levels ](../dqo-concepts/definition-of-data-quality-checks/index.md#issue-severity-levels)